siouan/frontend-gradle-plugin/README.md

     <a href="https://sonarcloud.io/dashboard?id=siouan_frontend-gradle-plugin"><img src="https://sonarcloud.io/api/project_badges/measure?project=siouan_frontend-gradle-plugin&metric=reliability_rating" alt="Reliability"/></a>
 </p>

-This plugin allows to integrate a [Node.js][nodejs]/[npm][npm]/[Yarn][yarn] build into Gradle.
+This plugin allows to integrate a [Node.js][nodejs]/[npm][npm]/[Yarn][classic-yarn] build into Gradle.
 It is inspired by the philosophy of the [frontend-maven-plugin][frontend-maven-plugin].
 See the [quick start guide](#quick-start-guide) below to install/configure the plugin, and build your frontend application.

 #### Key features

-- **Distribution management**: the plugin downloads and installs a [Node.js][nodejs] distribution and/or a [Yarn][yarn] distribution when required.
+- **Distribution management**: the plugin downloads and installs a [Node.js][nodejs] distribution and/or a [Yarn][classic-yarn] distribution when required.
 Optionally, a shared/global distribution may be used instead to avoid network overhead and duplication.
 The plugin may also use a HTTP proxy server for downloads, to take advantage of any caching facility, and submit to the organization's security rules.
 - **Configurable dependencies installation**: depending on the environment, installing frontend dependencies using the `package.json` file may require a different command (e.g. `npm ci`).
 - **Built-in tasks**: no need to define tasks to build, clean, check, or publish the frontend application through